gohugoio/hugoDocs/content/en/getting-started/configuration.md

 Default environments are __development__ with `hugo server` and __production__ with `hugo`.
 {{%/ note %}}

-## Merge configuration from themes
+## Configuration merge strategy

-The configuration value for `_merge` can be one of:
+Configuration from [themes](/hugo-modules/theme-components/) as well as [language-specific configuration](/content-management/multilingual/#configure-languages) is merged with the main [site configuration](#configuration-file) according to the respective `_merge` strategy, which can be one of:

 none
 : No merge.